rishiag/slate/source/index.html.md

 Parameter | Required | Description
 --------- | ------- | -----------
-file | true | Content-Type for file will be `multipart/form-data`
+file | true | Content-Type for file will be `multipart/form-data` document_type | false | Possible values can be one of the document type defined in the process

 ## Create Case